slimbootloader/documentation/source/supported-hardware/up2.rst

 Slimbootloader binary for capsule
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating slimbootloader binary for capsule image requires the following steps:
+Creating Slimbootloader binary for capsule image requires the following steps:

 Build |SPN| for |UP2|::